Life on Campus

 See your advisor early!
 Each semester the Department sets aside time for you to meet with your advisor to plan your schedule for the next term.
 This happens just before the registration period.
 The official start date of registration is printed in the schedule book.
 You can access campus-wide Registration Information online.

 “Why do I have to take that class?”
-Study at the University level is all about understanding the world around us.
+Studying at the University level is all about understanding the world around us.
 Different disciplines go about explaining and exploring the natural and social world in different ways.
 For example, some fields explore human behavior scientifically while others explore human creativity.
 The faculty believe that a well-educated individual should be well grounded in the ways that various fields understand the world and go about posing and solving problems in the world.
 We also believe that there are certain skills that college graduates should have: writing, speaking, various types of logical reasoning, etc. As a result, each student must take a variety of classes from different disciplines.

 Good Academic Standing